vlegitpiv/Phone/README.md

 Use adb to run the scripts, install it on a computer that runs your preffered O.S.
 Connect your phone with USB to your computer and enable adb in developer settings.

-You can install alternative apps for example from f-driod after you have run the scripts which then replace the bloatware apps.
-In addition, you can consider to use the netguard app, which will allow you to control outgoing communication of all apps to protect your privacy.
+You can install alternative apps for example from f-driod which then replace the bloatware apps.
+In addition, you can consider to use the netguard app, which will allow you to control outgoing communication of all remaining apps to protect your privacy.
+You can use the hosts file for netguard, to block FQDN and achieve "near to" radio-silence for the phone in idle mode.

 To update the phone firmware:
 1. copy all personal data off the phone to your PC